JuliaAI/MLJ.jl/docs/src/index.md

 tree_model = @load DecisionTreeClassifier verbosity=1
 ```

-*Important:* DecisionTree and most other packages implementing machine
+*Important:* DecisionTree.jl and most other packages implementing machine
 learning algorithms for use in MLJ are not MLJ dependencies.
 If such a
 package is not in your load path you will receive an error explaining
 how to add the package to your current environment.